 In May 2013, Aimee opened Talula’s Daily in the art deco-inspired Ayer Condominium building next to Talula’s Garden.
 Talula’s Daily borrows queues from Aimee’s market-by-day, Talula’s Table and when the market closes, the restaurant opens with a seasonal, monthly rotating, family-style supper menu is offered, bringing a new style of eating to Philadelphia.

-We must admit we were most excited for the cheese course!
-Talula’s is very well know for their extensive selection of unique and rare cheeses.
-This course was paired with the cocktail titled The Turncoat made with local Bluecoat Gin, apricot liquer, tonic water, and citrus.
+We must admit we were most excited about the cheese course!
+Talula’s is very well known for its extensive selection of unique and rare cheeses.
+This course was paired with the cocktail titled The Turncoat made with local Bluecoat Gin, apricot liqueur, tonic water, and citrus.
 We sampled a tangy Camembert cheese paired with local honey, marbled Cheddar paired with pickled string beans, and a strong Roquefort blue cheese with fruit preserves.
 We were also served a cup of water crackers.
-The final course was the Jasmine Tea Creme Brulee with almond walnut cookie.
+The final course was the Jasmine Tea Creme Brulee with an almond walnut cookie.
 A shortbread cookie was also wrapped for us to take home!

 After dining at Talula’s Daily Supper Club you will leave the evening satisfied yet wanting more, not overstuffed but certainly not hungry, and glowing with the joy of having just experienced something you will remember for many meals to come.
 Make your reservations via OpenTable to experience it for yourself.

-And dont’ forget to stop by during the day!
-Talula’s Daily has all the essentials to stock your pantry: a wide variety of olive oils and vinegars, spiced salts, Italian pastas, European style butter, and more.
+And don't’ forget to stop by during the day!
+Talula’s Daily has all the essentials to stock your pantry: a wide variety of olive oils and vinegar, spiced salts, Italian pasta, European style butter, and more.
 Looking for the perfect cheese?
 Local.
 French.
 Stinky.
-Oozey.
+Cozy.
 Sharp.
 Sweet.
 They’ve got it.
 And if you think you don’t like cheese, you just haven’t found the right one yet.